 A few examples of large companies that employ Data Scientists:

 Like with many other roles, the bigger the company, the more specific tasks a Data Scientist is assigned.
 In smaller companies, the tasks may vary more, but the amount of data is typically smaller.

 Data scientists can benefit from using OKRs because:

 OKRs should always be based on data (which Data Science people love)

-The framework focus on the outcome instead of output (which helps set the direction for Data Scientists)
+The framework focuses on the outcome instead of the output (which helps set the direction for Data Scientists)

 It helps keep value-adding work the top priority

 To start working with OKRs, it’s important to sit down and discuss the following two key aspects:

 What’s the primary goal of a Data Scientist?